The-Box1/ZeepkistBlacklist/README.md

 This file contains the user's id as well as their name at the time of banning

-To view a user's current name based on id, go to this URL (Filling in the actual user id): https://steamcommunity.com/profiles/<userid>
+To view a user's current name based on id, append the user id to this URL: https://steamcommunity.com/profiles/

 Any manual changes to the blacklist file require a game restart for them to take effect